fsantanna/dceu/doc/manual.md

 A `task` is a coroutine prototype that, when instantiated, awakes automatically from [event broadcasts](#TODO) without an explicit `resume`.
+When awaking, tasks have access to the special variable `evt` set from broadcasts.

+A task can refer to itself with the identifier `task`.

+A task has a public `pub` variable that can be accessed as a [field](#TODO):
+    internally as `task.pub`, and
+    externally as `x.pub` where `x` is a reference to the task.

 A task can be spawned in a [pool](#TODO) of anonymous tasks, which will control the task lifecycle and automatically releases it from memory on